ShaunSpinelli/Notes/MarkdownNotes/javaScript/arrrayMethods.md

 ## Some

 Array.prototype.some()
-The some() method tests whether at least one element in the array passes the test implemented by the provided function.
+The some() method tests whether at least one element in the array passes the test implemented by the *provided function*.

 ## Every

 Array.prototype.every()

-The every() method tests whether all elements in the array pass the test implemented by the provided function.
+The every() method tests whether all elements in the array pass the test implemented by the *provided function*.

 ## Find